ghgpozzato/clay_assignment/README.md

 # Because of limited time the KVPStorage was implemented using standard map.
 Boost library or a database could be used to allow better load management.

 # Basic unit tests were were created.
 The executables are stored in the test folder.
+% ./test/run_ut_kvp_server
+% ./test/run_ut_kvp_client

+# To ensure integration was working properly, integration test cases using input files were created.
+This is done with the following command
+% ./KVPStorageServer_fin F_IN

+# F_IN has a list of commands.
+# A few test cases can be found in test/data.
+To confirm the success of the execution the storage was left readable.
+It can be found in the root folder "kvp_default.dat"

+# To ensure multiple clients the client can be executed without the server.
+This way multiple clients will wait for the server to be avaialble.
+When the server is available it will handle all the requests.

 # To execute the KVPStorage: